AngleProtocol/angle-docs/concepts/keepers.md

 ## 🛡️ Keepers for [Hedging Agents](hedging-agents/)

-As explained[ in the Hedging Agents' part](hedging-agents/faq-ha.md#what-happens-if-there-are-too-many-has-with-respect-to-the-amount-to-cover-from-the-protocol), if HAs coverage is too important compared to what has been brought by users, then some positions need to be closed.
+As explained[ in the Hedging Agents' part](hedging-agents/faq-ha.md#what-happens-if-there-are-too-many-has-with-respect-to-the-amount-to-cover-from-the-protocol), if HAs hedging is too important compared to what has been brought by users, then some positions need to be closed.

 The same goes [for the liquidation of HAs](hedging-agents/#price-decrease-scenario): if the position of an HA is inferior to its maintenance margin, this position should be liquidated.